220711-BigData-P3/US_Census_Data_P3/Startup.md

 python Ingest_Data/2010_unzip_write.py
 ```

-3. Executing the script will result in 2 csv files (2010_1.csv and 2010_2.csv) to be uploaded into the S3 Bucket
+3. Executing the script will upload 2 csv files (2010_1.csv and 2010_2.csv) into an S3 Bucket

 ## Ingesting Data for 2020